jhu-statprogramming-fall-2023/biostat777-project3-part1-tamisha-s/README.md

 * URL to deployed website: https://jhu-statprogramming-fall-2023.github.io/biostat777-project3-part1-tamisha-s/

 What I customized in the `pkgdown` website:
-1. Changed the theme to the bootswatch theme `Litera`.
-I also changed the base, heading, and code fonts to the following: `base_font`, `heading_font`, `code_font`
+1. Changed the theme to the bootswatch theme `Litera`
-2. Edited the syntax highlighting to the theme `monokai`
+2. Changed the base, heading, and code fonts to "Rubik", "Kalina", and "Roboto Mono" respectively
-3. thing 3
+3. Edited the syntax highlighting to the theme `monokai`
 4. thing 4
 5. thing 5